 that span more than one year) is subject to the Wyoming Legislature’s

 appropriation process and is contingent on the Commission issuing a grant

 allocation for approved programs at the college.

-Note: Additional programs, which will also qualify for Wyoming Works grants, are under development.
+Note: Additional programs which may also qualify for Wyoming Works grants are under development.
 Please check back or inquire with Academic Services regarding new programs.